Doctoral Program

 • Number of hours: 360 hours

-• Description: A stay of at least three months, to be completed in one or two visits, at another prestigious national or foreign center.
-The selection of the destination center and the most appropriate length of stay must be agreed upon with the thesis supervisor.
+• Description: A stay of at least three months, to be completed in one or two visits, at another national or international center of recognized prestige.
+The selection of the host center and the most suitable period of stay must be agreed upon with the thesis supervisor.

-• Justification: Strengthening of basic specific competencies CB13, CB15, and capabilities CA04 and CA05.
+• Justification: Enhancement of basic specific skills CB13, CB15, and capabilities CA04 and CA05.

-• Learning outcomes: Be able to integrate into a foreign research group and collaborate on its lines of research.
-Resolve specific questions raised in their research.
-Learn new techniques and be able to apply them to their doctoral thesis.
-Initiate contacts for future collaborations.
+• Learning outcomes: To be able to integrate into a foreign research group and collaborate on its lines of research.
+To resolve specific questions raised in their research.
+To learn new techniques and be able to apply them to the development of their doctoral thesis.
+To initiate contacts for future collaborations.

 • Language: Spanish/English